 Easy Butternut Squash Soup is rich, creamy, full of flavor and satisfying!
 Make it from scratch right in your kitchen with this easy recipe!
+Watch the recipe video below and see how easy and festive this dish is!

 It is almost Thanksgiving and soups like this are always welcome!
 The chilly weather makes me crave for it and other fall dishes like the Pumpkin Cheesecake, Crockpot Stuffing, and Blueberry French Toast Casserole.